Accessibility statement for Oxweb

 Preparation of this accessibility statement

-This website was last tested over a number of weeks leading up to 30 October 2023.
-The test was carried out internally, using a quality assurance tool across all pages as well as a manual check of a substantial and carefully chosen sample of pages and content types.
+Testing on functionality and overall accessibility was carried out by an external partner, while content testing was managed by internal teams.
+Content testing was managed using a quality assurance tool across all pages as well as a manual check of a substantial and carefully chosen sample of pages and content types.
 We continue to review the site on a monthly basis to check new content.

 Other sites within our domain

-The University of Oxford’s web estate consists of many related sub-sites with the ox.ac.uk domain, including various divisions and departments, museums and libraries, administrative sites and more.
+The University of Oxford’s web estate consists of many related sites with the ox.ac.uk domain, including various divisions and departments, museums and libraries, administrative sites and more.
 Accessibility statements for such sub-sites will be found locally on each site.